alexacanche/Mongo-DB/README.md

 ## Acknowledgments

-* This is a version used from "The Magical Marverls of MongoDB"
+* This is a version based on "The Magical Marverls of MongoDB" document.